digitalideation/compp_f2401/content/week03.md

 ## Intro

-This week we take one step back and two steps forwards!
+This week we take one step back and two steps forward!

 ## Schedule